geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - **Keycloak login is automatic after MapStore logout**: this means the Keycloak SSO session is still active.
 The sample sets `keycloakOAuth2Config.globalLogoutEnabled=true` and `keycloakOAuth2Config.postLogoutRedirectUri=http://localhost/mapstore/` so MapStore logout also asks Keycloak to end the realm session.
 - **Redirect or callback errors**: check that the Keycloak redirect URI matches `http://localhost/mapstore/*` and that `keycloakOAuth2Config.redirectUri` in the datadir points to `http://localhost/mapstore/rest/geostore/openid/keycloak/callback`.
 In LDAP-direct mode, keep `keycloakOAuth2Config.autoCreateUser=false`; otherwise the Keycloak callback can fail while trying to sync users and groups through the LDAP-backed GeoStore DAOs.
 - **502 Bad Gateway during login or callback**: the auth proxy config in `docker/mapstore.auth.conf` increases proxy buffers for Keycloak and MapStore callback responses.
 Restart the proxy if you edit the file.
-- **LDAP LDIF edits are ignored**: LDIF bootstrap runs only on an empty LDAP volume.
-Rebuild the LDAP image and remove LDAP volumes before restarting.
+- **LDAP LDIF changes are ignored**: LDIF bootstrap runs only on an empty LDAP volume.
+Remove LDAP volumes before restarting.
-- **LDAP login does not appear to work**: verify the WAR was built with the LDAP profile and that `ldap.properties` is available in the datadir.
+- **LDAP login does not appear to work**: confirm the WAR was built with the LDAP profile and that `ldap.properties` is available in the datadir.